Hilf al-Fudul Revisited: The Importance of Interfaith Alliances

 “If people of Jahiliyyah have resisted oppression based on their natural instinct, Muslims are then more expected to resist it with their beliefs because Islam encourages justice.’

 Islam recognises goodness in others.
-Prophet Muhammad ﷺ showed ‘openness and objectivity toward others’ even in his dealings with the Byzantines who expressed hostility to Islam’s rising influence.
+Prophet Muhammad ﷺ showed openness and objectivity toward others even in his dealings with the Persians and Byzantines who expressed hostility to Islam’s rising influence.
 It was the characteristics of the Prophet ﷺ which allowed the Companions to acknowledge good in other cultures.
 Therefore cooperating with non-Muslims for a noble cause is in line with the Islamic ethos.
-(Dawah Institute, pg 1-4)

 Promoting Universal Justice In Today’s Age

 The decline of contemporary Western civilisation is an opportunity for a global alliance based on justice.
-A new generation can rise from it who will create new alternatives to the current international order.
+A new generation can rise from it who will create ideological alternatives to the current international order.

 This nature of Europeans is described by Amr ibn al-‘As who said about the Byzantines: